can I feed my angelfish vegetables?

 As mentioned, not all angelfish rush to eat their vegetables at first.
 For some, it takes a bit of time to get used to the new tastes and textures.
 Others won’t touch them at all.

-However, while you shouldn’t panic if you notice your angelfish are leaving their vegetables to rot instead of eating them, it could be a sign that they don’t feel very well.
-Angelfish may not eat their veggies for these reasons:
+However, while you shouldn’t panic if you notice your angelfish are leaving their vegetables to rot instead of eating them, it could be a sign that they don’t feel well.

 Fussiness